McPoozle/dnd-notes/content/Venix/NPCs/Scarlet Palm.md

 > Group of thieves / slave traders.
 Previously all original members worked for a Northern Dye Workshop together before it went under; the workshop specialized in a specific shade of red so their hands were permanently dyed.
 High degree of loyalty to "family" from the Dye shop

+>Dye workshop was on the Southeast of [[Winterholm]] just outside the city in a small village; used specific beetles to create signature red coloring; shop went out of business 10-15 years ago

 ___
 ## Known Locations